Whittle Your Waist and Improve Your Gut Health on This Prebiotic Soup Diet

 Over the past decade, “good bacteria” have emerged as the darlings of the weight-loss world.
 Again and again, top doctors and nutritionists have advised us to supplement with probiotics to increase metabolism, improve digestion, and dial down hunger.
 And we’ve taken this advice to heart: Researchers at the National Institutes of Health report that probiotic use has quadrupled since 2007.

 But for all the time and money we’ve collectively spent trying to flood our systems with good bugs, many of us aren’t seeing the slimming results we deserve.
-And now Travis Stork, MD, best-selling health and weight-loss author of The Lose Your Belly Diet ($13.18, Amazon) and cohost of The Doctors, has exposed the reason: too much focus on increasing the quantity of good gut bugs rather than improving the variety of bugs.
+And now Travis Stork, MD, best-selling health and weight-loss author of The Lose Your Belly Diet ($4.60, Amazon) has exposed the reason: too much focus on increasing the quantity of good gut bugs rather than improving the variety of bugs.

 “Lean women have more gut bacteria diversity than heavier women,” Dr. Stork explains.
 “Think of it like a box of crayons: In lean people, you see every color of the rainbow, but in overweight people, you see a small number of reds, blues, and greens.”